lauslim12/provisions/README.md

 Configure Visual Studio Code:

 - Log in to Microsoft Account inside Visual Studio Code to sync all of my extensions and settings.
-- If somehow the settings are lost, you can use the exact same one in `dotfiles/.vscode/settings.json` and `dotfiles/.vscode/extensions.sh`.
-- Configure that by copying `settings.json`, and executing `sh dotfiles/.vscode/extensions.sh`.
+- My settings and extensions can be found in `dotfiles/vscode`.

 ## Next Steps